 - Salt: Added for taste.

-- Lemon Zest: Add the perfect hint of citrus in the batter.
+- Lemon Zest: Add the perfect hint of citrus to the batter.

 - Eggs: Use large eggs.
 They bind the ingredients of the batter together.

 - Milk/water: A traditional and essential addition to your crêpes batter adding flavour.
 I use whole milk.
-The cold water results an extremely light and tender crêpes.
+The cold water results in extremely light and tender crêpes.

 - Butter: Adds flavour, keeps the crêpes soft and helps to prevent the crêpes from sticking too.